davenverse/shellfish/docs/wiki/file_reading_writing.md

 @:@

+If you are not used to working with bytes and bits in general, `rotateLeft(N)` will shift bits N number of places to the left!
+For example, if we rotate to the left 11100101 three times, we will get 00101111.

 ### `readLines`

-Similar to `read` as it reads the file as a UTF-8 string, but stores each line of the file on a `List`:
+Similar to `read` as it reads the file as a UTF-8 string, but stores each line of the file in a `List`:

 @:select(api-style)